-EQUAL EDUCATION OPPORTUNITIES
+EQUAL EDUCATIONAL OPPORTUNITIES

-Equal educational and extracurricular opportunities are available to all students without regard to race, color, nationality, sex, sexual orientation, gender identity, ancestry, age, religion, physical or mental disability, status as homeless, immigration status, order of protection status or actual or potential marital or parental status, including pregnancy.
+Equal educational and extracurricular opportunities are available to all students without regard to race, color, nationality, sex, sexual orientation, gender identity, ancestry, age, religious beliefs, physical or mental disability, status as homeless, or actual or potential marital or parental status, including pregnancy.

-No student shall, based on sex, sexual orientation or gender identity be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
+No student shall, based on sex or sexual orientation, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.

-Any student or parent/guardian with a sex equity or equal opportunity concern should contact: Kathy Clark, Superintendent.
+Any student or parent/guardian with a sex equity or equal opportunity concern should contact Andria Murrah, Principal of Jefferson Elementary School/Curriculum Director (983-7561)